 Some of the deepest canyons lie beneath the ocean.
 These submarine canyons cut into continental shelves and continental slopes—the edges of continents that are underwater.

 Some submarine canyons were carved by rivers that flowed during periods when the sea level was lower, and the continental shelves were exposed.
 The Hudson Canyon extends 750 kilometers (450 miles) into the Atlantic Ocean, from the mouth of the Hudson River, in the U.S. states of New York and New Jersey.
-At least part of the Hudson Canyon was the river bed during the last ice age, when sea levels were much lower.
+At least part of the Hudson Canyon was the riverbed during the last ice age, when sea levels were much lower.

 Submarine canyons can also develop when powerful ocean currents sweep away sediments.
 Just as rivers erode land, these currents carve deep canyons in the ocean floor.
 Strong currents of the Atlantic Ocean prevent Whittard Canyon, about 400 kilometers (248 miles) south of the coast of Ireland, from filling with sediment.
 Scientists studying Whittard Canyon believe glacial water mixed with seawater to rush into the submarine canyon thousands of years ago.

 The formation of some submarine canyons is still a mystery.
 Monterey Canyon is a deep submarine canyon off the coast of the U.S. state of California.
 It has been compared to the Grand Canyon because of its size.
-It is 152 kilometers (95 miles) long and 3.2 kilometers (2 miles) deep at its deepest point.
+It is 152 kilometers (95 miles) long and 3.2 kilometers (two miles) deep at its deepest point.
 Geologists still aren’t certain how Monterey Canyon was formed.
 One theory is that the canyon was formed by an ancient outlet of the Sacramento or Colorado Rivers.
 Another theory is that it was formed by tectonic activity—an earthquake splitting apart the rock with enormous force.
 Scientists believe the canyon was formed 25 million to 30 million years ago.

 The depth of submarine canyons makes them hard to explore.
 Scientists usually use remotely operated vehicles (ROVs) to conduct studies.
 Sometimes, they can use a submersible, a special kind of submarine.
 The Monterey Bay Aquarium Research Institute (MBARI) uses a vehicle called Ventana to explore Monterey Canyon.
 Through the Ventana and other research vehicles, MBARI scientists have discovered new species of organisms living in the canyon, from tiny sea anemones to giant squid.